 Here are some of the most common questions, and their answers.

 Vaccines administer a very low dose of a pathogen to a pet, so that their immune system can “learn” to fight it.
 When a virus or bacteria enters the animal’s body for the first time, they will not possess an immunity, but introducing the disease prompts their system to manufacture antibodies to help fight it, explains the American Veterinary Medical Association.

 Those antibodies then live in their bloodstream, so should they encounter that pathogen in real life, full-strength, they will already have the tools to fight it.

 This is a tricky question.
 Some animals who receive vaccines do develop total immunity.
 Others only develop partial immunity.
 Still others, if they don’t receive booster shots regularly, may lose part or all of their previous immunity.

 That’s why the concept of “herd immunity” is so important.
-When the entire population susceptible to a particular disease is vaccinated, the disease can’t find a foothold.
+When the entire population susceptible to a particular disease is vaccinated, the disease can’t find a foothold and spread rapidly.
 Therefore, even if an animal didn’t have 100 percent immunity, it wouldn’t matter, because other animals couldn’t get infected and pass it on.